PolMuri/PolMuri/README.md

 In addition to my job as a DevOps / Systems Technician, I have also invested time and effort in developing my programming skills.
 During my free time, I have worked on personal projects using Javascript, Python, C# and PHP.
 These projects have allowed me to learn more the fascinating world of programming.

-Furthermore, I am currently advancing my expertise in cybersecurity through specialized studies.
-This strategic focus on cybersecurity aligns with my commitment to staying at the forefront of the rapidly evolving landscape.
+Furthermore, last year I advancing my expertise in cybersecurity through specialized studies and actually I keep pushing througth cybersecurity with Hack The Box and his machines.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------